EXPLORE THIS STORY

 AI-generated content — Analyses are produced by artificial intelligence from press articles.
 They may contain errors or biases.
 Learn more

-Qatar between mediation and survival: its own LNG exports threatened by the blockade
+Qatar caught between mediation and survival: its own LNG exports threatened by the blockade

-The Gulf Times reports Qatar and China held discussions on regional tensions and Strait of Hormuz risks.
-The micro-state is in a unique position: it hosts the largest US military base in the Middle East (Al Udeid) while negotiating with Beijing on energy security.
-Qatar is among the world's top LNG exporters -- and every day of Hormuz blockade threatens its own exports.
-The Gulf Times also covers the Arab Parliament condemning Iran's attack on a Kuwait desalination plant.
-The message is clear: Iran isn't just blocking foreign ships, it's striking Gulf countries' vital infrastructure.
+The Gulf Times reports that Qatar and China held discussions on regional tensions and Strait of Hormuz risks.
+The micro-state is in a unique position: it hosts the largest American military base in the Middle East (Al Udeid) while negotiating with Beijing on energy security.
+Qatar is one of the world's largest LNG exporters—and each day of Hormuz blockade threatens its own exports.
+The Gulf Times also covers Arab Parliament condemnation of Iran's attack on Kuwait's desalination plant.
+The message is clear: Iran is not just blocking foreign ships, it is striking the vital infrastructure of Gulf countries.
 Qatar intercepts Iranian drones over its territory.
-Qatari neutrality has its limits: when your desalination plants and LNG terminals are in danger, mediation becomes a survival question.
+Qatari neutrality has its limits: when your desalination plants and LNG terminals are in danger, mediation becomes a question of survival.

 Mediation as survival: Qatar presents its diplomacy as indispensable